 - What if a digital version of Albert Einstein existed who could quiz you on science, and teach you about his life and accomplishments?
 Well, that one actually exists.

-Conversational AI technology in digital humans makes all of those scenarios possible today, creating interactions – not just transactions – that are so much more engaging.
+Digital humans win marketing use cases make all of those scenarios possible today, creating interactions – not just transactions – that are so much more engaging.

 In fact, our interactive Digital Einstein ambassador, borrowing the great scientist’s personality, impacted our entire funnel.
 You can chat to him below for a little showcase into what’s possible.